greiman/SdFat-beta/README.md

-This is a beta version with major changes so bugs and compatibility problems are likely.
+This is a beta version so there may be bugs and compatibility problems.

 Please report problems to the email address listed in the "Bugs and Comments" section of the html documentation.